Received a Tax Notice? Respond and Resolve with our Tax Experts.

 What to do when you don't own a PAN?

-• After the Government made a few reformations to the pre-existing rules, it is possible to interchange your PAN and Aadhar number.
+• After the Government made a few reformations to the pre-existing rules, it is possible to interchange your PAN and Aadhar numbers.
 Those who do not possess a PAN/e-PAN card can quote their unique Aadhar card number in the place of PAN as they are already linked with each other.

 • Another method is by filling out Form 60 which is nothing but a signed declaration that the individual does exceed the tax limit and therefore does not possess a PAN/E-PAN card.